 Are you running temporary online classes during COVID-19?

 Yes, kind of, and more.
 Our online classes are a permanent and integral part of our regular training, and will continue after COVID-19.
 We are continually developing online improvisation techniques in our own programmes, as well integrating other online improv developments from around the world.
-Our online classes aren’t hastily converted workshops, they’ll full strength classes which utilise all the unique capability of online training that face to face training does not.
+Our online classes aren’t hastily converted workshops or temporary “sample some of the foundations of improv that work online” fill in classes, they’ll full strength improvisation classes which utilise all the unique capability of online training that face to face training does not.

 What if I want to switch to face to face classes when COVID-19 is done?